OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 ## Troubleshooting

-Here are fixes you can try if you notice issues when using OutSystems App Shield.
+Here are fixes you can try if you notice issues when using OutSystems AppShield.

 ### The app build fails

-Make sure you have a license for OutSystems App Shield.
+Make sure you have a license for OutSystems AppShield.
 Without the license, the MABS rejects the build.